 Having the sun in your eyes is a small price to pay for decoy patterns showing up better

-Would you like to appear on our site?
-We offer sponsored articles and advertising to put you in front of our readers.
+Would you like to speak to our readers?
+We offer sponsored articles and advertising to put you in front of our audience.
 Find out more.A: There is no question at all that decoy patterns show up much better in bright sunlight, particularly when pigeons flighting toward the field have the sun behind them.

 This means, in most circumstances, the sun is now in YOUR eyes, but I think that is a small price to pay if it means your layout is more visible to the birds.
 In situations where I have the choice, I will ALWAYS arrange things so that the pigeons have the sun behind.